-Law Office of Brodsky & Smith, LLC Announces Investigation of WMS Industries, Inc.
+Law Office of Brodsky & Smith, LLC Announces Investigation of Williams Controls, Inc.

-BALA CYNWYD, Pa.--(BUSINESS WIRE)-- Law office of Brodsky & Smith, LLC announces that it is investigating potential claims against the Board of Directors of WMS Industries, Inc. ("WMS" or the "Company") (NYS: WMS) relating to the proposed acquisition by Scientific Games Corporation. ("SGMS").
+BALA CYNWYD, Pa.--(BUSINESS WIRE)-- Law office of Brodsky & Smith, LLC announces that it is investigating potential claims against the Board of Directors of Williams Controls, Inc. ("Williams Controls" or the "Company") (NYS: WMCO) relating to the proposed acquisition by Curtiss-Wright Corporation. ("Curtiss-Wright").

-Under the terms of the transaction, WMS shareholders will receive only $26.00 in cash for each share of WMS stock they own.
-The investigation concerns possible breaches of fiduciary duty and other violations of state law by the Board of Directors of WMS for not acting in the Company's shareholders' best interests in connection with the sale process to SGMS.
-The focus of the investigation is whether the WMS Board of Directors breached their fiduciary duties by failing to conduct an adequate and fair sales process prior to agreeing to this proposed transaction.
-The transaction will result in a loss for many long term shareholders as shares of WMS stock traded at $43.02 a share on February 14, 2011.
+Under the terms of the transaction, Williams Controls shareholders will receive only $15.42 in cash for each share on Williams Controls common stock they own.
+The investigation concerns possible breaches of fiduciary duty and other violations of state law by the Board of Directors of Williams Controls for not acting in the Company's shareholders' best interests in connection with the sale process to Curtiss-Wright Corporation.
+The investigation seeks to determine if the price being paid is fair and if conflicts of interests played a role in the transaction.

 Brodsky & Smith, LLC